Part of the

 Prateek Negi

-Here at the University of Twente, as a postdoctoral fellow, I'll be reviewing SHM technologies for wet infrastructure such as navigation locks, canals, quay walls, and dikes.
-In addition, I will be working on the bed erosion problem of a real-life hydraulic lock structure.
+Here at the University of Twente, as a postdoctoral fellow, I reviewed SHM technologies for wet infrastructure such as navigation locks, canals, quay walls, and dikes.
+In addition, I also worked on the bed erosion problem of a real-life hydraulic lock structure and non-contact computer vision-based monitoring of railway bridges.
 A good SHM system extends the structure's operating life while simultaneously lowering maintenance and repair costs.

 Modern cities have always attracted more people to live in, which also puts more burden on the civil infrastructure.
 This escalates the need for proper maintenance to the asset owners.
 A structure's temporary shutdown might be costly in terms of money, time, and convenience.
 In addition, an SHM system will assist maintenance authorities in prioritizing repair and replacement schedules.
 The 4TU Centre for Resilience Engineering brings together four technical institutes to build a perspective for assessing and solving modern city challenges in a multi-dimensional manner.
-I am sure the exposure of working with researchers and faculties of different specializations from different premium institutes would help me in visualizing engineering issues from a broader perspective.
+My experience with 4TU researchers and faculties of different specializations from different premium institutes helped me visualize engineering issues from a broader perspective.